raman-src/library/README.md

-## A small REST api for SMU project Report
+## A small REST api for SMU project report

 `localhost:8080/register/v1` to get the apiKey.